Doctoral Program in Health Professions Education

 Steps in the application process are spaced over the first year:

 - Request an informational meeting with a doctoral program faculty member.
-Send your CV to CFE and brief description of your research interest that aligns with the program.
+Send your CV to CFE and a brief description of your research interest that aligns with the program.

 - Successfully meet the criteria for the doctoral program.